PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I'm not here for a fight.
 You stole her, fine.
 She is your property, but I thought perhaps we could make a a deal."

-"BUY ME!" protested Sarah, "is that your idea of chivalry?
+"BUY ME!" protested Asarah, "is that your idea of chivalry?
 Buying the woman you love back from..."

-"I never said anything about Love or Chivalry," Boltac snapped.
+"I never said anything about Chivalry," Boltac snapped.
 "You know how many men have tried to defeat the great Dimsbury?
 You know how many have succeeded?"

 "None," said Dimsbury with a great swelling of pride.
 "I'm entirely too powerful to be defeated by anything but a mythical chosen one, a thing which I reasonably certain only exists in within the protected confines of sagas.
 And if such a one does exist, I'm certain he's not a short, grubby, lame merchant from the backwater town of Robrecht."